Teams, tales and tips – a guide to the local game

 Originally having to compete in regional competitions such as the Stirlingshire Cup, Edinburgh Shield and Fife Cup, Alloa once had a local rival in Clackmannan FC.

 Little is known of any games that might have taken place between them.
 Alloa had been formed as Clackmannan County in 1878, changed to the town name a year later then Alloa Athletic in 1883.
-Two years later, Clackmannan FC came into being, wearing blue-and-white hooped shirts as opposed to the gold and black of The Wasps.
+Two years later, Clackmannan FC came into being, wearing blue-and-white hooped shirts as opposed to the gold and black of the Wasps.

 Clackmannan’s short and sporadic stays in the Scottish League petered out in 1926 and the club folded five years later.